weiserlab/ambuj/cs4222_assignment1.md

 ### Overview

-In  this  hands-on  assignment,  you  will  learn  how  to  setup  your  computer  system  to  be  able  to  compile and run program on your TI SensorTag CC2650.
-The latter is a programmable device with  10 sensors, including light, digital  microphone,  accelerometer,  gyroscope,  magnetometer,  object  temperature, and ambient temperature.
-Wireless networking support is provided with both ZigBee and BLE for Internet of Things applications.
+This hands-on assignment introduces you to TI SensorTag CC2650, a programmable device with ten sensors, such as light, digital microphone, accelerometer, gyroscope, magnetometer, and temperature.
+In addition, wireless networking is supported through Zigbee and BLE standards.
+The operating system used is [Contiki](https://github.com/contiki-ng/contiki-ng), an open-source system created by [Adam  Dunkels](http://dunkels.com/adam/) and now supported by a large developer community.
+Contiki supports multiple low-power wireless standards on various low-power platforms, including the SensorTag.

-The OS to be used is [Contiki](https://github.com/contiki-ng/contiki-ng).
-Contiki is an open source  operating  system, initially developed by [Adam  Dunkels](http://dunkels.com/adam/).
-Now, Contiki is  supported  by  a  large  community  of  developers.
-Apart  from  for  supporting  both  IPv4 and IPv6, it also includes multiple low-power wireless standards.
-Moreover, it runs on multiple  low-power devices, where the SensorTag is one of them.